-Please fill out the online form attached to this link: ABA Services Interest Form.
-This will allow us to know you are interested in receiving services.
-We will review the form and then get back to you quickly to talk about what your child needs and what we can provide.
+Please complete the online form attached to this link: ABA Services Interest Form.
+This will allow us to know that you are interested in receiving services.
+We will review the form and quickly get back to you to discuss what your child needs and what we can provide.

 Starting ABA Therapy

 Intake Process, Treatment Plan, and Start of Services